 An early-morning rollover crash has taken the life of one man.
 The rollover crash is an example of the deadliness of all types of automobile accidents, which can be caused by driver error, automobile failure, or roadway conditions.
-Learn more about rollover accidents below, and contact a seasoned personal injury lawyer if you’ve been injured in a rollover accident in southern California.
+Learn more about rollover accidents below, and contact a seasoned personal injury lawyer if you’ve been injured in a truck or rollover accident in southern California.

 Crash along local freeway interchange east of Los Angeles